Beccio00/participium/retrospective/Retrospective3rdSprint.md

   - Total hours estimated: 15h
   - Total hours spent: 13h25m
 - Technical Debt management
   - Strategy adopted: We aimed to bring our codebase closer to the established quality standards.
 We successfully maintained this approach up to Sprint 2.
 For Sprint 3, however, the code quality ended up slightly above the expected technical debt threshold.
+We plan to pay off this debt in the next sprint.
   - Total hours estimated at sprint planning: 3h
   - Total hours spent: 3h